mohsenghq/portal/Readme.md

 # Added this features for fun
 Player Progression & Items
 Experience and Levels: Grant XP for defeating monsters.
-Each level-up could increase your max health by 1.

-Gold & Shops: Some empty tiles could contain gold.
-You could then add a special "Shop" tile on the grid where you can spend gold to buy health, shields, or other items.

 Game Modes & Difficulty
 Difficulty Levels: Add "Easy," "Normal," and "Hard" modes that change the number of monsters, potions, and starting health.

-Endless Mode: After beating the final boss, the grid could reset with stronger monsters and bosses, letting players see how long they can survive.

 Timed Challenge: Add a timer to see how fast a player can win, encouraging replay to beat their own record.